shigeyf/akamai-edgeworkers-response-transform-template/README.md

 This repository is a sample project source code and template for Akamai EdgeWorkers Response Stream Transform to develop, debug, and test your EdgeWorkers application.

-Akamai EdgeWorkers supports the [WHATWG Streams](https://streams.spec.whatwg.org/) specification, which is typically used for (Response Orchestration](https://techdocs.akamai.com/edgeworkers/docs/response-orchestration) to generate and manipulate response bodies within an EdgeWorkers handler function by using built-in **http-request** (`httpRequest()` function) and **create-response** (`createResponse()` function) modules in the `responseProvider` event handler.
+Akamai EdgeWorkers supports the [WHATWG Streams](https://streams.spec.whatwg.org/) specification, which is typically used for [Response Orchestration](https://techdocs.akamai.com/edgeworkers/docs/response-orchestration) to generate and manipulate response bodies within an EdgeWorkers handler function by using built-in **http-request** (`httpRequest()` function) and **create-response** (`createResponse()` function) modules in the `responseProvider` event handler.

+Here is a quote about Response Orchestration in EdgeWorkers in the Akamai EdgeWorkers public documentation.

 > Response Orchestration, also known as Dynamic Content Assembly, is the ability to create on-the-fly response data and content.
 You can use Response Orchestration to dynamically create tailored, personalized data or web content for a specific set of users or devices.
 You can also source data and content from multiple server-side APIs or content origins.
 Response Orchestration supports conditions when combining multiple data sets or HTML fragments.

-Two important limitations are in EdgeWorkers in Response Provider handler.
+Regarding Response Orchestration for your response manipulation scenarios, two important limitations are in EdgeWorkers in Response Provider handler.
 Please see the article about [Limitations](https://techdocs.akamai.com/edgeworkers/docs/limitations) in EdgeWorkers documentation.

 * Maximum body size for responses from an EdgeWorkers function to a browser when the response is passed through as a string
     - 100,000 bytes if you pass a string to createResponse in responseProvider